Graduate Certificate Programs

 Enrolling in the Nonprofit Management Graduate Certificate Program will provide you with learning designed to empower nonprofit administrators with the skills necessary to succeed.
 It is aimed at executive directors and other managers, as well as those with business or government management experience who are seeking a bridge to the nonprofit sector.

-The certificate program includes four required courses (two required and two electives).
+The certificate program includes four courses (two required and two electives).

 Required Courses: